lucas-erlacher/generative_inversion/README.md

 "job_running" conains scripts relating to running python code as a job on the cluster.

-"models" contain the pytorch classes for the different models of this project.
+"models" contains the pytorch classes for the different models of this project.

-"train classes" contain the pytorch lightning classes for the different models of this project.
+"train classes" contains the pytorch lightning classes for the different models of this project.

-"train_invocations" contain the python scripts invoking the trainings for the different models of this project.
+"train_invocations" contains the python scripts invoking the trainings for the different models of this project.